 Today it is proven as a basic method to get things moving, remember making progress is one of the keys to organisational momentum and motivation.

-Most versions of the ALC follow a cycle of: Plan, Act, Observe, Reflect, Re-plan, Act, Observe, Reflect, Re-plan and so on towards our goals.
+Most versions of the Action Learnign Cycle follow a cycle of: Plan, Do, Check Act – or Plan, Implement, Observe/Check, Reflect, Re-plan, Act, Observe, Reflect, Re-plan and so on towards our goals.

 PuMP and the ALC